AnikethJana/Telegram-Download-Link-Generator/README.md

 * **Video Frontend Integration:** Optional integration with video player frontends for enhanced viewing experience.
 * **Range Request Support:** Full support for HTTP range requests enabling video seeking and resumable downloads.
 * **Link Expiry:** Download and streaming links automatically expire after a configurable duration (default: 24 hours).
+* **Session Generator:** Secure web-based session generation for accessing private Telegram content without credential sharing.
+* **Telegram Login Widget:** Official Telegram authentication integration for secure user verification.
+* **Encrypted Session Storage:** Sessions are encrypted and securely stored using industry-standard encryption.
+* **Private Content Access:** Generate download links for files from private channels/groups that users have access to.
 * **Force Subscription:** (Optional) Requires users to join a specific channel before using the bot.
 * **Multi-Bot Architecture:** Supports load distribution across multiple worker bots for improved performance and higher throughput.
 * **Admin Broadcast:** Allows administrators to send messages to all users who have interacted with the bot.
-* **Database Integration:** Uses MongoDB to store user IDs for the broadcast feature.
+* **Database Integration:** Uses MongoDB to store user IDs for the broadcast feature and encrypted user sessions.
 * **Logs Command:** View application logs directly within the bot (admin only).
 * **Rate Limiting:** Configurable daily limit on link generation per user.
 * **Bandwidth Limiting:** Optional monthly bandwidth limit with automatic reset - when reached, users are shown a friendly message and new downloads are temporarily blocked.
 * **Environment Variable Configuration:** Easy setup using environment variables or a `.env` file.
 * **Status API:** Includes a `/api/info` endpoint to check bot status and configuration.

+## Session Generator

+The Session Generator is a secure web-based system that allows users to generate sessions for accessing private Telegram content without sharing their credentials directly with the bot.

 ## Requirements